Maximalist VS Minimalistic Web Design

 Minimalist web design has become the norm for many luxury brands.
-The clean elegant use of pale backgrounds, simple fonts and images offering the only detail and colour, is a look we often get asked to recreate due to its affinity to luxury.
+The clean elegant use of pale backgrounds, simple fonts and images offering the only detail and colour, is a look we often get asked to recreate by our luxury web design clients due to its affinity to luxury.
 However, recently some brands have taken a stand, deviating towards a more ‘maximalist’ approach to design in order to stand out from the crowd.

 It is integral for luxury brands to convey their unique identity across all channels and platforms, whether it is a maximalist or minimalist approach.
 We have outlined some of our favourite examples of maximalist web design for you to feast your eyes on.
 We hope it makes you question how luxury should be portrayed and encourage you to think outside the box when you alter your website.

 1. Vincent Tavano - Creative Direction for luxury brands

 This site has all the core functionalities, whilst also managing to remain stylish.
 Tavano’s work examples are listed out from the main full-page menu, with graphics, images and even video displaying on hover over each.
 This layering does feel slightly overwhelming, but it definitely piques your curiosity on arrival.

 On click, you are taken to a summary of that particular portfolio item, and the mouse becomes a loading percentage before you are taken to the main feature.

 His work with Loewe is displayed as a sequence of images, which are switched out on click and as you move the cursor around the page the images blur across the background.
 It quickly becomes a bit confusing and definitely steers clear of ‘best practice’, though it is fun to use.

 There isn’t really anything missing on this site when it comes to maximalist ‘outside the box’ web design, it’s got it all.
 As it serves to showcase Tavano’s creative flair, this doesn’t feel like an issue.